 Either change this system setting or go to the “Menu Bar” pane in the Dato settings, and in the “Date & Time Format” text field, write

-Why is Dato showing the last days of December as week 1?
+Why does it show the last days of December as week 1?

 That is called ISO week-numbering.